 <?xml version="1.0" encoding="UTF-8"?>

-<?xml-stylesheet type="text/xsl" href="http://feeds.managingcommunities.com/feedblitz_rss.xslt"?><rss version="2.0"
+<?xml-stylesheet type="text/xsl" href="https://feeds.managingcommunities.com/feedblitz_rss.xslt"?>

 xmlns:content="http://purl.org/rss/1.0/modules/content/"